wookayin/tensorflow-talk-debugging/slides/main.md

 - Let's break on training loop if some condition is met
 - Get the `fc2` tensor, and fetch its evaluation result (given `x`)
   - `Session.run()` can be invoked and executed anywhere, *even in the debugger*
-- Wow.... gonna love it..
+- .dogdrip[Wow.... gonna love it..]

 ---

-## Hint: Some Useful Tensorflow APIs
+## Hint: Some Useful TensorFlow APIs

 To get any .green[operations] or .green[tensors] that might *not* be stored explicitly: